 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

 The Thames and I: A Memoir of Two Years at Oxford by Crown Prince Naruhito of Japan, translated by Hugh Cortazzi.
-An account of English university life, customs and mores as seen from the perspective of the current heir to Japan's imperial throne.
+An account of English university life, customs and mores as seen from the perspective of the future emperor.

 Lulie the Iceberg by Her Imperial Highness Princess Takamado, illustrated by Warabe Aska.
 This children's picture book, written by the wife of a cousin of Emperor Akihito, tells the story of an iceberg who travels from the North Pole to the South Pole.
-The princess is donating all her proceeds from this book to the United Nations Children's Fund.
 For ages 4 to 8.

 Prince and Princess Chichibu: Two Lives Lived Above and Below the Clouds by Princess Chichibu of Japan, translated by Dorothy Bouchier.
 Autobiography of the wife of Emperor Hirohito's brother, originally published in 1996 as "The Silver Drum."
-This edition contains expanded opening chapters about the princess's early life, and a new appendix about Prince Chichibu's attempts to persuade the emperor to help the working class.
+This edition contains expanded chapters about the princess's early life.

 The Chrysanthemum Throne: A History of the Emperors of Japan by Peter Martin.
 The Japanese imperial dynasty can be traced back some 1,600 years, making it the world's oldest hereditary monarchy.
 This first general study of the institution throughout its history includes material previously available only in Japanese.